Salt Institute for Documentary Studies

 Two people spray painting a graffiti wall with one people sitting on a bucket, watching.

-Salt’s new Writing program is a return to the long-form narrative nonfiction that has defined Salt for decades.
-Students in the Writing track will learn how to: Identify, research and report a compelling story; understand narrative structures; master the art of critique and revision; pitch story ideas; deal with documentary ethical issues responsibly and sensitively; and market themselves as writers.
+Salt’s Writing program is a return to the long-form narrative nonfiction that has defined Salt for decades.
+Students in the Writing track will learn how to: identify, research, and report a compelling story; understand narrative structures; master the art of critique and revision; pitch story ideas; deal with documentary ethical issues responsibly and sensitively; and market themselves as writers.
+Students will also be introduced to editors and other industry leaders and will work on placing their stories as part of the class.

-Ready to apply?
+Ready to Apply?

 For additional help, please contact our Graduate Admissions Coordinator, Joel Tsui, at joel.tsui-staff@meca.edu.